showna-wei/showna_vimrc/README.md

 # showna_vimrc
-now used in gvim,win10 system.
+now used in Gvim, Win10 system.